Women working on computer in kitchen

 What are the pros and cons of annuities?

 However, with certain annuity protections and guarantees there may be costs, restrictions and perhaps, limitations of growth.
-And just like other retirement accounts, annuities are generally not liquid.
+Like other retirement accounts, a drawback of annuities is they are generally not liquid.
 “You’re allocating money to annuities with the intention of taking it out at some later point in life,” says Truso.
 “And with variable annuities, you have the additional risk of losing money in a down market.”

 Are annuities right for you?